jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 While pre-optimization can be the root of all evil there are some best practices you can adhere to that will ensure your React components are performing at their best.

 This weeks topic will is around using  `React.memo` or `React.PureComponent` for cases where you need to limit re-renders on your components, specifically as it relates to passing props.
-I was pretty tripped up on this while I was while I was developing [React Data Table](https://github.com/jbetancur/react-data-table-component) which uses has a very deep component tree, rows and cells.
+I was pretty tripped up on this while developing [React Data Table](https://github.com/jbetancur/react-data-table-component) which uses has a very deep component tree, rows and cells.

 ## Equality & Sameness
 Before we delve further, it's important to first understand how Javascript compares non primitives.
 Primitives such as strings, numbers and booleans are value based comparisons.